There it was, in the news last week: the federal government in the United States had set up a website dedicated to UFO disclosure called “aliens.gov.”

 In fact, this concern has even been expressed by the Defense Department, wherein are some who don’t want to meddle in what they believe is devilish territory.

 They have substantial reason for concern.
-After government and academic investigations of places like “Skinwalker Ranch” in Utah (a UFO hotspot), researchers have complained about poltergeist activity in their homes.
+After government and academic investigations of places like “Skinwalker Ranch” in Utah (a UFO hotspot), researchers complained about poltergeist activity in their homes.
 Translation: the entities seemed to have followed or attached to them.

-Things suddenly go bump in the night.
+Things suddenly went bump in the night.

 Jacques Vallée, one of the most prominent and influential UFO researchers of all time, has never explicitly claimed that UFOs are the Antichrist in a traditional theological sense.
 However, his perspective strongly resonates with biblical and eschatological concerns—and his ideas have influenced many Christian thinkers who do link UFO phenomena to deceptive end-times events.